Rankings and Recognition

 Fiske Guide to Colleges

-The 2022 edition of the Fiske Guide highlights more than 300 of the country’s “best and most interesting” colleges and universities.
+fiske The 2024 edition of the Fiske Guide highlights more than 300 of the country’s “best and most interesting” colleges and universities.
 The guide is quick to call out the benefits of our small close-knit size: “the plus side is more attention from faculty and more emphasis on independent and outside-the-box learning.”
 It also notes that Ursinus has “reinvigorated its liberal arts roots—expanding its offerings and restructuring its core curriculum,” Quest: Open Questions Open Minds.

 “Ursinus’s culture is one of inquisitive learning through experimentation and discussion with peers that brings students together,” says one senior.

-In terms of facilities, the guide gives a nod to the new Innovation and Discovery Center, the Kaleidoscope Performing Arts Center, the Victorian-era homes that make up our Residential Village, and the “generously sized rooms” in the dorms for first-year students.
+In terms of facilities, the guide gives a nod to the Innovation and Discovery Center, the Kaleidoscope Performing Arts Center, the Victorian-era homes that make up our Residential Village, and the “generously sized rooms” in the dorms for first-year students.

 The Summer Fellows program, Experiential Learning Experience (XLP), Parlee Center for Science and the Common Good, U-Imagine Center for Integrative and Entrepreneurial Studies, Melrose Center for Global Civic Engagement, Philadelphia Experience (PhillyX), and the Common Intellectual Experience are all noted as hallmarks of the Ursinus experience.